-Resource Sector Digest: Topping Dr Evil?
+Resource Sector Digest: Topping Dr. Evil?

 - Premier Gold Mines (OTCPK:PIRGF) believes that its McCoy-Cove project represents "one of the highest grade recent discoveries in Nevada" and has proceeded to back up this claim with more drill results.
 We are already looking forward to the PEA on the project to be completed by year end.

-- Trek Mining (OTCPK:LWLCF) is expanding the minerlized footprint at the Aurizona mine in Brazil.
-The ongoing exploration success is not only good news for shareholders of the company, but also for Sandstorm Gold (SAND) which not only owns a large stake in the company, but also a 3% - 5% sliding scale NSR on the mine.
+- Trek Mining (OTCPK:LWLCF) is expanding the mineralized footprint at the Aurizona mine in Brazil.
+The ongoing exploration success is not only good news for shareholders of the company but also for Sandstorm Gold (NYSEMKT:SAND) which not only owns a large stake in the company, but also a 3-5% sliding scale NSR on the mine.

 - NuLegacy Gold (OTCQX:NULGF) reported the discovery of yet another zone at Iceberg in Nevada and reported 50.3m of 1g/t from the discovery hole.
 Follow-up exploration will be promptly performed, along with the ongoing drill program on the property.